 If you or someone you care about has been hurt or killed by a defective or unsafe toy, contact the Louthian Law Firm today.
-Use our confidential online form or call us at Toll free: 888-662-9819 or Locally: 803-454-1200 for a free evaluation of your case.
+Use our confidential online form or call us at toll free at 1-888-440-3211 for a free evaluation of your case.

 Toys are recalled so often that the CPSC maintains a separate list of recall announcements just for toys (and another for hazardous children’s products).
 In South Carolina, unsafe toys are also regulated by the South Carolina Department of Consumer Affairs.

 Potentially harmful toy defects include:

 - Small parts of toys and balloons that pose choking hazards.

 - Small parts that could lodge in a child’s nose or ears.